cugone/Fizzy/README.md

 # Fizzy
-A 2D demos of the Abrams2019 Physics System
+Demos of the Abrams2019 Physics System